andreypopp/xcss/README.md

 # xCSS

+**WARNING:** This version of xCSS isn't released yet.
+On npm there's older verison of xcss which is just runner for rework transforms.

 xCSS is a library for programmatic stylesheet composition.

 The idea is to produce CSS by composing data structures using JavaScript.
 That